Summer Lawn Care

 • Mow when the grass is dry.
 Wet clippings will clump and possibly clog your mower, leading to problems.
 Plus, dry grass isn’t as heavy if you’re composting it.

-• Mow during a cooler portion of the day, such as the early morning or late evening.
+• Mow during an excellent portion of the day, such as early or late evening.
 This is easier on your mower and your body.

 • Mow in alternating patterns and directions each time.
 This will help prevent compacted soil and ruts.
 It also allows the grass to lay in a different direction, so both sides of the blades receive sunlight.